[Skip to Content]

 Our School

 Rosedale School is a JK to Grade Five school, located in the east end of Hamilton, near the Kenilworth access.
 The school is situated within the community of Rosedale, tucked in under the escarpment in the east end of Hamilton, near the Kimberley Street stairs.
 The school was built in 1953, and our enrolment hovers just under 300 students.
 We are a feeder school to Viscount Montgomery School.
-Rosedale School helps students to develop their character skills, to demonstrate continued effort in all aspects of their program, and to promote academic excellence through monthly Character and Academic Awards Assemblies.
+Rosedale School actively nurtures students’ character skills and strives to foster academic excellence.
+Furthermore, we integrate diversity and inclusion principles into all of our programs to cultivate a positive school culture that benefits both our staff and students.

 Student Success

 Student Success is monitored through our School Self Assessment Process and School Improvement Plan that is developed in response to the learning needs of our students.
-Staff members are engaged in collaborative inquiry to enhance and strengthen their teaching practices through Professional Development inservices and Ministry initiatives.
+Staff members are engaged in collaborative inquiry to enhance and strengthen their teaching practices through Professional Development in-services and Ministry initiatives.
 Teachers work as a team to analyze student work, DRA scores, and EQAO results to determine areas of strength and need.
-Teachers work with the Instructional Coach and Program Effectiveness Consultant to improve literacy and numeracy programming.
-In the 2020-21 scholastic year, they will be examining effective teaching strategies to improve student learning in the area of Mathematics, in particular, making their thinking and learning visible.
-Teachers work in teams to examine student responses and give students opportunities to reflect on their own learning.
+Teachers work with the Learning Resource teacher & Reading Specialists to improve literacy and numeracy programming.
 Teachers differentiate their instruction to meet the varying interests, needs, and learning styles of students, and through release of responsibility, co-develop success criteria so that students’ expectations are clear.
 Teachers use on-going formative assessments and feedback to facilitate student learning.
 Students are given a variety of opportunities to examine their own work and the work of others in order to move the learning forward.
 Teachers and students use technology as a tool to demonstrate and talk about their learning.
 In-school meetings are held regularly to identify students at risk and develop strategies and interventions to address student needs.
 Decisions to access system supports through consultations with Board personnel are also discussed at our in-school meetings.
 Parents are partners in the students’ learning and are invited to regular meetings.

 Program Highlights

-Teachers use a collaborative inquiry approach to improving their instructional practice by engaging in on-going job-embedded professional development opportunities.
+Teachers use a collaborative inquiry approach to improving their instructional practice by engaging in professional development opportunities.
 All decisions are funneled through the lens of the School Improvement Plan: budget, resources, and professional development.
-By aligning our efforts and best practices, we enhance our ability to improve student learning, particularly in the area of literacy and numeracy.
-We have implemented a Balanced Day Schedule to accommodate 100 minutes of literacy instruction.
+By aligning our efforts and best practices, we enhance our ability to improve student learning, particularly in literacy and numeracy.
 Rosedale students have access to assistive technology programs in their regular instruction.
-Our students prepare for the 21 Century by engaging in higher level critical thinking skills and using technology to develop their thinking.
-Rosedale School Staff has been trained in effectively using Smartboards, iPads, and Livescribe pens that have been allocated to every classroom to address the varying needs of all students.
+Our students prepare for 21st Century Learning by engaging in higher level critical thinking skills and using technology to develop their ideas.
 We have high levels of expectations that are celebrated at our monthly assemblies.
-Interventions are put in place for our students at-risk such: Class Act in Kindergarten, Leveled Literacy Instruction and Structured Reading in Grade 1, and the Empower Reading Program for Grade 2.
-Our initiatives are geared to promote a positive school climate/ mental health and well-bring by assisting students with anxiety and enhancing their social skills.
+Interventions are put in place for our students at-risk such: Class Act in Kindergarten, Leveled Literacy Instruction in Grade 1 and 2, and the Empower Reading Program for our primary students.
+Our initiatives are geared to promote a positive and inclusive school climate, with a strong focus on prioritizing the mental health and well-being of our staff.
+Our staff members have undergone training in emotion-coaching strategies, which enables them to assist our students in effectively managing their emotions.
+We recognize that students’ social-emotional needs are of equal importance to their academic successes.

 Clubs